tylergross97/pdx_somatic_variant_calling/README.md

 ### Running locally

-With your nextflow.config and main.nf files in your current working directory and nextflow installed, all you need to do is run the following command:
+With your nextflow.config and main.nf (or main.intervals.nf) files in your current working directory and nextflow installed, all you need to do is run the following command:

 ```bash
 nextflow run main.nf